-A little knowledge goes a long way, because of that we decided to share with you the most important things you have to consider before and when buying a hardwood flooring as well as what you need to know, when you already have your wooden floor installed in two parts of an article.
+A little knowledge goes a long way, because of that we decided to share with you the most important things you have to consider before and when buying hardwood flooring as well as what you need to know when you already have your wooden floor installed in two parts of an article.
 Today we continue with the topic, but be sure to check out Part 1 of the series to find out more.

 Not going one step correctly when purchasing, installing and providing your wooden floor with maintenance can cost you a lot of time, money and nerves, so if you want to skip that experience, be sure to always follow what the experts and experienced professionals can advise you on.
-If you are new to the wood flooring world, here is what you need to take in account:
+If you are new to the wood flooring world, here is what you need to take into account:

 Your floor’s main function is strength, not beauty